sglover/vagrant-hyperkit/example_box/README.md

-# vagrant-xhyve Box Format
+# vagrant-hyperkit Box Format

-A vagrant-xhyve box, like all vagrant boxes is an archive of a directory of files with a metadata file, a kernel, ramdisk, and optionally some raw disk images.
+A vagrant-hyperkit box, like all vagrant boxes is an archive of a directory of files with a metadata file, a kernel, ramdisk, and optionally some raw disk images.